jacquessham/sfotraffic/Part1_1/readme.md

 Coming Soon...

 ## EDA
 The data set consists of data between 2005 and 2017.
 Before we build the predictive model, we shall understand more about the insights about the data set.
-You may learn more about the data set in the [EDA folder](/EDA/).
+You may learn more about the data set in the <a href="https://github.com/jacquessham/sfotraffic/tree/master/Part1_1/EDA">EDA folder</a>.